-Empirical researchers often aim to make inferences about the coefficients of endogenous variables in IV regression.
-An example is the influential study by \cite{angrist1991does}, using quarter of birth as an IV to estimate returns from schooling.
+Empirical researchers often seek to estimate the causal effects of endogenous regressors using instrumental variables regression.
+A prominent example is the influential study by \cite{angrist1991does}, which uses quarter of birth as an instrument to estimate the returns to schooling.
 However, \cite{bound1995problems} argue that Angrist and Krueger's results may be unreliable due to the weak correlation between one's quarter of birth and their education attainment.
 Moreover, the common practice of pretesting, with a rule-of-thumb F-statistic threshold of 10 proposed by \cite{staiger1997instrumental}, is challenged by \cite{lee2022valid}.
-In their paper, they introduce a novel critical value function and reveal that achieving a true 5 percent test with critical value of 1.96 instead requires an F exceeding 104.7.
+In their paper, they introduce a novel critical value function and reveal that achieving a true 5 percent test with a critical value of 1.96 instead requires an F exceeding 104.7.
 Applying this criterion to their sample of 61 \emph{American Economic Review} papers published between 2013 and 2019, they find that a quarter of the specifications initially presumed to be statistically significant are, in fact, insignificant.